-Alright, so everyone has read Part I of our series and is now an expert with sharpening in the Develop Module right?
+Alright, so everyone has read the Sharpening In Lightroom Part I of our series and is now an expert with sharpening in the Develop Module, right?

 I hope so, because we are about to explore another sharpening feature offered in Lightroom.
 Export Sharpening works in tandem with Develop Module Sharpening to prepare an image for its final medium.

 Say that you are going to print an image on 8 X 10 glossy photo paper and you want it to look its best.
 Export sharpening will tune that image for that particular medium, optimizing the sharpening for output onto glossy paper.
 The tools does not offer you a lot of control, however; when utilized with Develop Sharpening it allows you fine control over the final appearance of your image.

 Before we cover how you apply Export sharpening, let’s take a few moments to discuss its options.
 When you enable Export Sharpening, it lets you tailor your image to three different output mediums; Screen, Glossy Paper and Matte Paper.
 After you choose one of the options, then you get to choose the amount of sharpening; Low, Standard and High.